Spindale North Carolina...Hometown Pride

 Towns like, Forest City and even Rutherfordton were basically mill towns during the early 20th Century even though they held other responsibilities in both government and commerce.
 Other textile towns like Spindale, Ruth, Henrietta, Avondale and Cliffside all began as mill villages with privately owned mills providing housing, schools, company stores, and helping to build churches for the people of their community.
 Even though most of these mills are completely closed today, there's a surreal atmosphere here amongst these monoliths.
 Though empty they maintain their grace, its as though they are part of an abandoned movie set left over after a screenplay has made its necessary mark on our present state of society.
 Not a series of Hollywood ghost towns, but communities that never lost sight of there roots.
 The hub of product activity here in this region of Western North Carolina was monumental in leading the first textile industrialization of hospital insurance for the textile workers.
 The textile industry in Rutherford County is a legacy to its people, products, communities and traditions, a rich and worthy contribution to their heritage.

-Cabin Rentals in Golden Valley North Carolina
+Golden Valley, North Carolina

 Sunrise Cabin Rental